Deion Sanders

 After retiring as a player, Sanders pursued a sports analyst and coaching career.
-He served as the head football coach for the Jackson State Tigers from 2020 to 2022, leading the team to two consecutive Celebration Bowl appearances and the first undefeated regular season in school history.
-Near the end of the 2022 season, Sanders was named the head football coach at Colorado.
+He served as the head coach of the Jackson State Tigers from 2020 to 2022, leading them to two consecutive Celebration Bowl appearances and the first undefeated regular season in school history.
+Sanders was named the head football coach of Colorado in 2023.

 Early life

-Sanders was born in Fort Myers, Florida, to Connie Sanders and Mims Sanders.
+Sanders was born on August 9, 1967, in Fort Myers, Florida, to Connie Sanders and Mims Sanders.
 His parents divorced when Sanders was two years old.
 Sanders was raised by his mother and her new husband, Willie Knight, whom Sanders credits with being influential in his life.
 He attended North Fort Myers High School, and was a letterman and All-State honoree in football, basketball and baseball.
 In 1985, Sanders was named to the Florida High School Association All-Century Team which selected the top 33 players in the 100-year history of high school football in the state.

 The Kansas City Royals selected Sanders out of North Fort Myers High School in the sixth round of the 1985 Major League Baseball draft.
 However, he did not sign with the Royals.
+Sanders decided to play with Florida State University instead of signing with the Kansas City Royals.

+On the New Heights podcast, Sanders revealed his first name is spelled "Dion" but he started spelling it "Deion" when learning the nursery rhyme "Old MacDonald Had a Farm" as a child.